lihanli/bitcoin_active_record/README.md

 amount | decimal | transaction amount
 txid | string | bitcoin transaction id

-received_payment.rb
+received_bitcoin_transaction.rb

 column_name | type | description
 --- | --- | ---
-payment_id | integer | The btc address associated with this payment id is the address of the person who sent the payment btc_address_id | integer | This is the address in your wallet that the payment was sent to
+bitcoin_transaction_id | integer | The btc address associated with this bitcoin transaction id is the address of the person who sent the transaction btc_address_id | integer | This is the address in your wallet that the transaction was sent to

-sent_payment.rb
+sent_bitcoin_transaction.rb

 column_name | type | description
 --- | --- | ---
-payment_id | integer | foreign key
+bitcoin_transaction_id | integer | foreign key

-Sent payments are only recorded if you send them using the gem's api.
+Sent transactions are only recorded if you send them using the gem's api.

 ### BitcoinActiveRecord::Client